ominusliticus/rxr8/planning.md

 ### `Particle` constructors

-Takes information from particle data sheets and converts into an particle instance
+Takes information from particle data sheets and converts into a `Particle` instance

 #### Signature and return value